ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables.
+		- is a scalar variable of type Int32 that holds the number of variables.

 	*
 		- x_type

 		-
-		  is a one-dimensional array of size n and type int, that specifies the type of each variable :math:`x`.
+		  is a one-dimensional array of size n and type Int32 that specifies the type of each variable :math:`x`.
 Specifically, for j = 0, ... , n-1, x(j) =

 		  * 0 variable :math:`x_j` is continuous,